kaltura/developer-platform-docs/documentation/Integration-Scheduling-and-Hooks/how-handle-kaltura-server-notifications-in-php.md

 5 .
 Setting up notifications on Kaltura:
 Access the KMC and set up notifications under Settings>Integration Settings>Notifications.
 Refer to the article [What types of notifications are there in the KMC?](http://knowledge.kaltura.com/node/167) for more details.

 6 .
-Select the type of notification you want to be triggered and add the path the public server that host the nofication script
+Select the type of notification you want to be triggered and add the path the public server that host the notification script

 7 .
 To test your notification handler, open an entry in the KMC and update it (if you set up notification as "Update Entry" for instance).
 Kaltura should trigger a notification and execute your script on the public server where it has been installed